 - I tend to do this thing where I put two different songs together in my head or parts of different songs in my head.
 So for “Head” after each line in the verse (doesn’t work for the chorus) I combine it with Prince singing ‘partyup, got to partyup’ from the song “Partyup” (also on this album).
 I kind of have to slightly slow down the tempo for the ‘partyup, got to partyup’ part to make it work, in my brain, but to me, it flows well.
 You may not think so, or probably think I’m really weird.

 - “Got a Broken Heart Again” is a fucking bop (well a semi-sad mid-tempo bop).
 Why is this song not used in more TV shows and films?
 It’s perfect for the start of the rom-com when the main character finds their significant other is a jerk/has been cheating on them, and they’re wandering around the city wondering if they’ll ever fall in love again.
-And then how the song ends right after the line “and there’s nothing left to say” but yet quietly kind continues until the 2:09 mark when you hear that one effect.
+And then how the song ends right after the line “and there’s nothing left to say” but yet quietly kind of continues until the 2:09 mark when you hear that one effect.
 I imagine it’s a door closing like we’re hearing literal closure on the relationship/song (the sound effect was probably a drum machine or something).

 - The slide down on the keyboard/synth for “Do It All Night” is a mood, and it’s a mood I love.
 And the baseline in this song is great.
-And then the spacy synth laser sound comes on and you can tell it was kind of new thing and Prince was just going for it.
+And then the spacy synth laser sound comes on and you can tell it was kind of a new thing and Prince was just going for it.
 I don’t know how Prince was as a person, but musically he’s quite bold in trying new things and experimenting with different sounds and musical ideas.

-- I understand there was speculation about who Prince was as a person during life (and even now), and I feel like the song “Controversy” addresses this idea, but I’m certainly not going to say it’s some definite anthem of his or anything like that.
+- I understand there was speculation about who Prince was as a person during his life (and even now), and I feel like the song “Controversy” addresses this idea, but I’m certainly not going to say it’s some definite anthem of his or anything like that.
 Also, the chorus for this song is super catchy, and yes I’m just referring to the word “controversy.”

 - The start of “Controversy” (first song on the album) and the end of “Jack U Off” (last song) have a similar sound (it might be the same note).
 Basically, this makes this album perfect to listen to on a loop.